interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

 ### Connectors

-Connectors implement the interledger protocol to forward payments between ledgers.
+Connectors implement the Interledger Protocol to forward payments between ledgers.
+Connectors implement (or include a module that implements) the ledger protocol of the ledgers on which they hold accounts.
 Connectors also implement the [Connector to Connector Protocol (CCP)](../0010-connector-to-connector-protocol/) to coordinate routing and other interledger control information.

 ## Specification

-### ILP Payment Format
+### ILP Payment Packet Format

 Here is a summary of the fields in the ILP payment packet format: